geobe/tubecut/README.md

-# tubecut: Calculate and draw outline of cutting surface of intersecting tubes
+# TubeCut: Calculate and draw outline of cutting surface of intersecting tubes